Here Today (film): Plot

 Charlie Burnz is walking to work, having to remind himself of the directions, demonstrating that his memory isn't strong.
 He arrives at the studio where he has a storied career as a successful comedy screenwriter.
 Later, sitting in on a pitch meeting, Charlie goes on a lunch date with someone who won it at an auction.

 Meeting Emma Payge, she explains her cheating ex-boyfriend won the auction as Charlie is his hero.
 By taking his lunch date, she gets some revenge.
-They get on well, but Emma has a severe allergic reaction to her shellfish.
-Accompanying her to the hospital, she claims Charlie is her adoptive dad.
+They get on well, but she has a severe allergic reaction to her shellfish.
+Accompanying her to the hospital, Emma claims Charlie is her adoptive dad.
 He gets stuck with the bill and later has to stab her with an Epi pen.
-He has enjoyed himself but doubts he will see Emma again.
+He has enjoyed himself but doubts he will see her again.

 Charlie meets with his physician, who talks of his early stage of dementia.
 He hasn't told his family nor his employer.
 That night, Charlie attends a recorded discussion of one of his most successful movies.
 Interviewed by Bob Costas with the film's director Barry Levinson and lead actors Sharon Stone and Kevin Kline, Charlie forgets the names of his fellow panelists, playing it off as a joke.

 Afterwards, Charlie is surprised by Emma, who attends to support him, as she now genuinely likes him.
 She also repays him for the hospital visit.
 Charlie accompanies Emma to her job as a singer for a band, and is very impressed by her talent.
 Afterwards, he explains the unfinished novel she saw is meant to be a memoir celebrating his life with his late wife Carrie and his children Rex and Francine.
 Charlie admits writer's block and also has a strained relationship with the kids.